 Members of the public are welcome to attend meetings of Huntingdonshire District Council which are held in the Civic Suite at Pathfinder House, unless indicated on the meeting agenda.

-The public are able to put questions and comments to councillors about planning applications when they are being considered at the Development Management Panel.
+The public are able to put questions and comments to councillors about planning applications when they are being considered at the Development Management Committee.

 We permit filming, recording and the taking of photographs in meetings that are open to the public.
 Arrangements for these activities should operate in accordance with the following guidelines: